jtj/srcclr_gradle_training_lab/README.md

 :srcclr
 ```

 The version of Spring Boot has two medium vulnerabilities and the version of the Jetty Http Utility library has one low risk vulnerabilities.
+(Note: The exact number of vulnerabilities listed may change if additional vulnerabilities are discovered.)

 #Step 4) Fix the vulnerability